kubernetes-sigs/kubebuilder/CONTRIBUTING.md

 1. Build the project by using the command `make build`
 1. Run the tests by using the command `make test`
 1. Run the command `make install` to create a bin with the source code
-1. Run the script `./generated_golden.sh` to update/generate the mock data used in the e2e test in `$GOPATH/src/sigs.k8s.io/kubebuilder/testdata/`
+1. Run the script `make generate` to update/generate the mock data used in the e2e test in `$GOPATH/src/sigs.k8s.io/kubebuilder/testdata/`

 ## Community, discussion and support